 If you are an employee, you may only need to make one payment

-- Payment is due by 31 January (ten months after the end of the tax year).
+- Any extra tax you owe is due by 31 January (ten months after the end of the tax year).

-- If you owe less than £3,000 and submit your return by 30 December online, the tax can be collected from your salary under PAYE.
+- If you owe less than £3,000 and submit your return in time, the tax can be collected from your salary under PAYE.

 If you are self-employed or owe additional tax, you usually make two payments 'on account'